swanchain/docs/core-concepts/protocol-stack/computing-layer/dynamic-pricing.md

 Demand Factor = 1 + 4 * (1.0)^2 = 5.0
 For a base price of $10/hour: New Price = 5.0 * $10 = $50/hour

-## 7. Conclusion
+## 8. Conclusion

-Our quadratic dynamic pricing strategy represents a significant advancement in resource allocation efficiency.
-By implementing a model that responds more aggressively to high demand, we ensure that our pricing accurately reflects the real-time value of our computing resources.
-This approach not only optimizes resource utilization but also provides clearer price signals to our users, allowing them to make more informed decisions about their resource usage.

-As we roll out this new pricing model, we remain committed to transparency and fairness.
-Our goal is to create a balanced ecosystem where all users have access to the resources they need, when they need them.
-We will continually monitor and refine this system to ensure it meets the evolving needs of our diverse user base and maintains our position at the forefront of cloud computing technology.
+This comprehensive dynamic pricing strategy ensures that our prices reflect both the most common price points among our Computing Providers and the current market demand.
+By using a frequency-weighted average of CP prices, we establish a fair baseline that represents the consensus pricing in our provider ecosystem.
+The subsequent application of our quadratic dynamic pricing model then allows us to respond effectively to changes in demand, ensuring efficient resource allocation and maximizing value for all stakeholders in our computing ecosystem.
+This approach not only captures market trends in resource pricing but also adapts quickly to shifts in user demand, creating a responsive and efficient pricing mechanism.